-In complex algebra, this is written $Z = R + jX{\rm L}$ or $Z = R - jX{\rm C}$.
+In complex algebra, this is written $Z = R + jX_L$ or $Z = R - jX_C$.
 Equation 2-2 applies to circuits in which resistance and reactance are in series.
+Complex representations of impedances are discussed in more detail later.

 Example 2-2.
 A 0.1 μ F capacitor and 1000 Ω resistor are connected in series.
 Calculate the impedance in ohms (at 1000 Hz) of this combination.